Twilight Comics 30th

 Adapting to the Changing Market

-In an effort to adapt to the changing market, Twilight Comics dedicated nearly 80% of its sales floor to gaming tables for Games Workshop.
+In an effort to adapt to the changing market, 80% of the Twilight Comics sales floor was converted to gaming tables for Games Workshop.
 However, when Warhammer and Warhammer 40K began to decline, the store experienced a huge loss in sales.
 In June of 1997, Brian made the difficult decision to close the Collinsville location.
 After falling into a funk and letting the store become an awful mess, Brian wrote a business plan and worked to get Twilight Comics back on track.
-He cleaned up the store, restocked theback issue comics, repainted, built a decent selection of graphic novels, and added a game room.
-In just fourteen months, the store was in a better state and Brian began advertising on cable, which led to an immediately positive response from customers.
+He cleaned up the store, restocked the back issue comics, repainted, built a decent selection of graphic novels, and added a game room.
+In just fourteen months, the store was in a better state and Brian began advertising on cable TV.
+New and old customers loved the quirky ads.

 Changing Locations